TEXT-S&P summary: Glorious Property Holdings Ltd.

 In our view, Glorious’ liquidity is “less than adequate,” as defined in our criteria.
 Our assessment of the company’s liquidity profile incorporates the following expectations and assumptions:

--- Liquidity sources will amount to about 1.0x liquidity uses over the next 12 months.
-Liquidity coverage could be insufficient if property sales are materially below our expectations.
+-- The company’s liquidity sources will be about 1.0x its liquidity uses over the next 12 months.
+Liquidity coverage could be insufficient if property sales are below our expectation.

--- Major sources of liquidity in the 12 months ending June 30, 2013, included unrestricted cash holdings of RMB1.0 billion as of June 30, 2012, estimated new loan drawdowns of RMB4.0 billion in the second half of 2012, and contract sales of RMB11.0 billion.
+-- Major sources of liquidity include unrestricted cash holdings of RMB1.02 billion, restricted cash of RMB1.6 billion as of Dec.
+31, 2011 (which Glorious can use to repay short-term debt), new loan drawdowns of RMB1.0 billion in the first quarter of 2012, and our base-case assumption of contract sales of RMB12.0 billion in 2012.
 We also assume that a portion of construction spending can be funded by on-shore project loans.

--- Major uses of liquidity in the same period include short-term debt of RMB10.0 billion as of June 30, 2012, land premiums of about RMB1.2 billion, construction costs of RMB4.0 billion, interest expenses of RMB1.6 billion, sales and administration costs, and tax payments.
+-- Major uses of liquidity include short-term debt of RMB9.3 billion as of Dec.
+31, 2011, land premiums of about RMB1.0 billion due in 2012, construction costs of RMB3.5 billion for 2012, interest expenses of RMB1.6 billion for 2012, sales and administration costs, and tax payments.

 The company has no offshore bank loan financial covenants.